XanaduAI/QHack2023/README.md

 4. If, on the other hand, you are submitting your work for the final project — _not_ a power-up — you must add the `Done` label to the issue created in step 2.
 If you submitted your work previously for a power-up, create a new issue for your final project submission — do not reuse the power-up submission.

 In the template you will be asked to add a link to your repository.
 In this case, instead of sending a link to the `main` branch, **you should send the link to the commit at that time**.
-Here I share with you a gif in which we can see how to link to the last commit.
+Here, I share with you a gif in which we can see how to link to the last commit.

 <p align="center">
 <img src="img/link_commit.gif" alt="drawing" width="100%"/>